ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 All we need for the backend is [a service to hold the user information](https://gist.github.com/mcgill-a/711607e67bd6877cb04be44fa52bcdfa#file-user-service-ts) and [a controller to communicate with the users](https://gist.github.com/mcgill-a/c9f01e36196a983019c151b33c859ad1#file-index-ts).

-Using [Postman](https://www.postman.com), we can see that our actions (join, leave, and update position) are broadcasted over WebSockets.
+In the gif below, we can see that our actions (join, leave, and update position) are broadcasted in real-time over WebSockets.

 ![Postman-Web-Socket-Example]({{ site.github.url }}/amcgill/assets/postman-web-sockets.gif "Postman Web Socket Example")